pyeve/cerberus/ROADMAP.md

 ### 2.0 release

-After a series of release candidates, a final 2.0 with new features might be available in the middle of 2018.
+After a series of release candidates, a final 2.0 with new features might be available by the end of 2018.

 #### Checklist